 History of Country

-Iraq has gone through a series of crises over the past 27 years and there is still no end in sight.
+Iraq has gone through a series of crises over the last three decades, and there is still no end in sight.
 The Iran-Iraq war and the 1991 Gulf War were followed by 13 years of acute poverty under UN sanctions.

-Approximately 1.6 million people are displaced within Iraq.
-Another 2 million are living as refugees abroad, mainly in Syria and Jordan.
-Although many of these people fled their homes in the 1980s, numbers have soared in the aftermath of the 2003 war.
+Since 2006, more than 1.7 million people have been internally displaced within Iraq.
+Another 2.2 million are living as refugees outside of the country.
+Although many of these people fled their homes in the 1980s, numbers soared in the aftermath of the 2003 war.